Signature of a Cosmic String Wake at $z=3$: Analysis

 3-) A wake ridge corresponds to coefficients that are much higher than the others if we fix the position, scale and allow the angles to vary.
 Therefore we would like to highlight the maximum of the function $f_{s,i,j}(w)=curv(s,w,i,j)$ in the angle variable $w$.
 We implement that for each $(s,i,j)$ by multiplying the function $g(w)=f_{s,i,j}(w)$ by its own density contrast $\tilde{g}(w)=(g(w)-\bar{g})/\bar{g}$, where $\bar{g}=mean(g(w))$.
 The resulting new wavelet coefficient becomes $\tilde{f}_{s,i,j}(w)=f_{s,i,j}(w)\times \tilde{g}(w) $.

 4-) After the previous filter, the inverse curvelet transformation is taken and $dm_{2d}=curv^{-1}(\tilde{f}_{s,i,j}(w))$.

-Once the 32 filtered images are computed, we combine them together again in a three-dimensional map $dm_{3d}$, where one of the dimension corresponds to the direction of slicing (and go from one to 32) and the remaining two dimensions are the labels for the filtered image pixels.
+Once the 32 filtered images are computed, we combine them together again in a three-dimensional map $dm_{3d}$, where one of the dimensions corresponds to the direction of slicing (and go from one to 32) and the remaining two dimensions are the labels for the filtered image pixels.
 The image of each slice corresponds to the filtered image obtained in the steps above for each one of the slices.

-5-) Compute a 3d curvelet decomposition $curv3d=C(dm_{3d})$, and set the negative coefficients to zero.
-The motivation for this threshold is to consider just planar overdensity detection in the image, since the negative curvelet coefficients represent planar underdensities (or planar voids, which are not important for us).
-After that, we do the inverse curvelet transformation.
-This procedure will also highlight pixels with high density that are next to each other.
-By doing the inverse curvelet transformation, we obtain 32 filtered slices $dmFilt(i,j,k)=C^{-1}(curv3d)$ from the original 32 slices, where $i$ and $j$ range from $1$ to $1024$ and $k$ range from $1$ to $32$.
+5-) Compute a 3d curvelet decomposition $curv3d=C(dm_{3d})$, and aply a generalization of the filter presented in step 3, but this time there are two labels for the angles and three labels for the position of the local three dimensional ridge (a planar segment).
+By doing the inverse curvelet transformation, we obtain 32 filtered slices $dmFilt(i,j,k)=C^{-1}(curv3d)$ from the original 32 slices, where $i$ and $j$ range from $1$ to $512$ and $k$ range from $1$ to $32$.

+6-) We add the values of the pixels for four adjacent slices (in the $k$ direction).
+For each $i,j$ pixel, we add the values of four consecutive pixels in the $k$ direction.
+This results in 8 slices, where $i$ and $j$ range from $1$ to $512$ and $k$ range from $1$ to $8$.

-Steps 3 and 5 are crucial since they highlight line segment discontinuities (as produced by the wake).
-To see this, consider figure \ref{2d_proj_z3s10_sl31_filter3d} which shows the result of the fifth step for the maps of figure \ref{2d_proj_z3s10_sl31}.
-The wake presence is clear now, with a large line segment on the bottom panel indicating the wake position.
+Steps 3 to 6 are crucial since they highlight line segment discontinuities (as produced by the wake).
+To see this, consider figure \ref{2d_proj_z3s10_sl31_filter3d}, which shows the result of the sixth step associated with the maps of the figure \ref{2d_proj_z3s10_sl31}.
+The wake presence is manifest now, with a large line segment on the bottom panel indicating the wake position.

-6-) Perform a ridgelet transformation \cite{radon} on each slice $rad_{k}(l,a)=R(dmFilt_k(i,j))$ , where $k$ indicates the slice, $l$ the position of the ridge, $a$ its angle and $dmFilt_k(i,j)=dmFilt(i,j,k)$ its image before the ridgelet transformation.
-A ridgelet transformation is suitable for detection such as the ones produced by the wake.
+7-) Perform a ridgelet transformation \cite{radon} on each one of the 8 slices $rid_{k}(l,a)=R(dmFilt(i,j,k))$ , where $k$ indicates the slice, $l$ the position of the ridge, $a$ its angle .
+A ridgelet transformation is suitable for line detection in images, such as the ones produced by the wake.